w84death/interactive-fiction-basic-engine/README.md

 ## Planned

-- 7.0 - refactor draw window
+- 7.0 - rename, refactor draw window
 - 8.0 - window effects
+- 9.0
+- 10.0 - demo story that utilize all the engine features